-Name Range Step Description I0> LN behaviour On Blocked Test Test/Blocked Off - Displays the mode of NEF block.
-This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.
-I0> condition NormalStartTripBlocked - Displays status of the protection function.
-Detected I0 angle -360.00360.00 deg 0.01 deg Angle of I0 against reference.
+Name Range Step Description I0> condition Normal Start Trip Blocked - Displays status of the protection function.
+Detected 10 angle -360.00360.00 deg 0.01 deg Angle of IO against reference.
 If phase voltages are available, positive sequence voltage angle is used as reference.
 If voltages are not available, positive sequence current angle is used as reference.
-Detected fault type - A-G-R B-G-F C-G-R A-G-F B-G-R C-G-F - Displays the detected fault type and direction of previous fault.
-"A/ B/C" stand for one of the three phases.
+Detected fault type • - • A-G-R • B-G-F • C-G-R • A-G-F • B-G-R • C-G-F - Displays the detected fault type and direction of previous fault.
+"A/B/C" stand for one of the three phases.
 "G" stands for "ground".
 "F" stands for "forward" direction and "R" stands for "reverse" direction.
 Expected operating time -1800.0001800.000 s 0.005 s Displays the expected operating time when a fault occurs.
 When IDMT mode is used, the expected operating time depends on the measured current value.
 If the measured current changes during a fault, the expected operating time changes accordingly.
 Time remaining to trip 0.0001800.000 s 0.005 s When the function has detected a fault and counts down time towards a trip, this displays how much time is left before tripping occurs.
 I {meas} /I {set} at the moment 0.001250.00 0.01 The ratio between the measured current and the pick-up value.